sfu-ireceptor/turnkey-service-php/README.md

 ```
 This will load all files ending by `.txt` in your study data folder.

-Note: to load IMGT or AIRR sequence annotations, replace the `mixcr` parameter by `imgt` or `airr`.
+### Loading IMGT or AIRR sequence annotations

+Just replace the `mixcr` parameter by `imgt` or `airr`.
 Example:
 ```
 scripts/load_rearrangements.sh imgt <IMGT files>
 ```

+### :warning: Loading many sequence annotations
-:warning: Important: loading many sequence annotations can take a long time.
+Loading many sequence annotations can take a long time.